Cat & Dog Imaging & Diagnostics in Dunedin

 The best medical treatments are built on quality diagnostics.
-We offer a variety of testing options to Dunedin pets, including cat and dog ultrasound and x-ray.
+We offer a variety of testing options to Dunedin pets, including cat and dog x-ray and ultrasound.
 These tests helps us better understand their health and make appropriate recommendations for their short- and long-term care.
 When you come to us with a problem, we use all the resources we can to solve it.
 Call us at (727) 953-6588 to schedule a diagnostic appointment today!

 Tools We Use

 There is no single instrument for evaluating all your pet’s internal systems.
 We rely on specific tools to help us detect certain issues or screen your pet for a specific type of parasite.
 Accommodating your pet whether they are healthy or under the weather is always our foremost concern.

 Our pet diagnostics tools include:

 - Tonometry (eye pressure check)